|

 Texas.
 It is historically affiliated with Rome, Italy, and Oxford,

-England.
+legal successor.
 From its beginning, the seminary maintained a formal

 affiliation with Wolsey Hall, Oxford, England, and was the exclusive